 Background on voluntary assisted dying

-Voluntary assisted dying laws have passed in all six Australian states.
+Voluntary assisted dying laws have passed in all six Australian states and in the ACT.
 Find out about the law in your state here.

 Medical professionals are central to the operation of voluntary assisted dying in Australia.
 Doctors, nurses and pharmacists all have important roles to play.